dasoldasol/dasoldasol.github.io/_posts/Application.md

   - **A1) You can run your APIs without any servers.**
   - **A2) You pay only for the API calls you receive and the amount of data transfered out**

+- You are working for a startup as its AWS Chief Architect.
+You are currently assigned on a project that develops an online registration platform for events, which uses Simple Workflow for complete control of your orchestration logic.
+A decider ingests the customer name, address, contact number, and email address while the activity workers update the customer with the status of their online application status via email.
+Recently, you were having problems with your online registration platform which was solved by checking the decision task of your workflow.
+In **SWF**, what is the purpose of a **decision task**?
+  - **A) It tells the decider the state the workflow execution**
+  - **Workflow** : It defines all the activities in the workflow.
+  - **Activity Task** : It tells the worker to perform a function.
+  - **Lambda Task** : It executes a Lambda Function
+  - **Decision Task** : It tells a decider that the state of the workflow execution has changed
+  so that the decider can determine the next activity that needs to be performed.(**current workflow history**)
+  - **Workflow Starter** : Any application that can initiate workflow executions.
+  - **Activity Worker** : A program that receives activity tasks, performs them, and provides results back.
+  - **Decider** : It schedules activity tasks, provides input data to the activity workers, processes events.

+- A leading media company has an application hosted in an EBS-backed EC2 instance which uses **Simple Workflow Service (SWF)** to handle its sequential background jobs.
+The application works well in production and your manager asked you to also implement the same solution to other areas of their business.
+In which other scenarios can you **use both Simple Workflow Service (SWF) and Amazon EC2** as a solution?
+(Choose 2)
+  - **A1) Managing a multi-step and multi-decision checkout process of an e-commerce mobile app.**
+  - **A2) Orchestrating the execution of distributed business processes.**
+  - **For a distributed session management for your mobile application** : is incorrect as **Elasticache**